howtoclient/aws-kops-instalation/README.md

 - MacOS - https://github.com/howtoclient/aws-kops-instalation/blob/master/setup-mac-os.md

 ## Setup AWS account and permissions
+NOTE: I am going to use Administrator Level access because its easy to setup.
+This is not recommended for production and you should create user with appropriate permissions later on. \
 Create IAM programmatic account with the following permissions:
 - AmazonEC2FullAccess
 - AmazonRoute53FullAccess